Stimulant abuse is a growing problem that affects millions of people around the world.

 Tragically, in 2021 alone, an estimated 32,537 people died from an overdose involving methamphetamine, and 1.6 million people had a methamphetamine use disorder.

-This article will provide an in-depth look at the nature of stimulant abuse and addiction, the different stimulants used, and the effects this type of drug abuse can have on an individual.
+This article will provide an in-depth look at the nature of stimulant abuse and addiction, the different stimulants used, and the effects these types of addiction can have on an individual.

 We will also discuss available treatment options for those struggling with stimulant addiction.